onoumenon/RNFoodNotes/README.md

 - ✅ Responsive Map (user can zoom or pan, and can change pin location)
 - ✅ Map Style
 - ✅ Search Implementation (By Name, Notes and Location)
+- ✅ Get correct time by timezone (SG, delegated to backend)
 - 🛠 Get Timezone by device/ user settings
 - 🛠 Different colors for open/ close markers
 - 🛠 Show OP/CL times for marker